-The plinky-plonky mess around on the new bass guitar had to head somewhere.
-It ended up getting its first immortalizing on mess-around live 4-track recordings at 50 Bloem Street, home of Jules & Vern.
+The plinky-plonky mess-around on the new bass guitar had to head somewhere.
+It ended up getting its first immortalizing on these live 4-track recordings at 50 Bloem Street, home of Jules & Vern.
 Here the bedroom studio of Jules tasted the first incarnation which would end being F8.

 Neighbours aside, the volume had to be cranked.
 Drum patterns were programmed & run, the rest pretty much improvised over it.
 Just the simplistic idea of a main riff became the basics, Jules punching in sample soundFX & Vern belching vocals and Paul adding screams where it was deemed fit (ie. anywhere!).

 With a so-fucking-what attitude there were no thoughts of ever releasing the cacophony songs like "I'm A Booza!" and "The Nellie Song", which was just plain Saturday afternoon fun (while others watched rugby or beat people up at beach barbecues).
 "Kept us out of trouble" as the old folk would say.
 But, it couldn't have come to its original fruition without the cheap Vodka aide!

 But the lo-fi psychosis, chaos-with-a-semblance-of-structure resulted in "!!speeed!!", "Dr Faustus", "Karnival DeGrind" and "Vernie Get Me A Drink" becoming the definitive first tracks to comprise A D8 WITH F8.